Header

 Results: The 3 pandemic-related topics did not affect trust, comprehension, intentions, or behavior.
 Trust was positively influenced by an expert source (2.5%), whereas a nonexpert source instead had a positive effect on the proxy for behavior (5.7%) compared with the expert source.
 The inclusion of a call to action had a positive effect on both trust (4.1%) and comprehension (15%).

-and by including a call to action, irrespective of the topic being communicated.
-Intentions and behavior appear to be affected to
+Conclusions: Trust and comprehension in pandemic-related video communication can be enhanced by using expert sources and by including a call to action, irrespective of the topic being communicated.
+Intentions and behavior appear to be affected to a small extent by the 3 factors tested in this study.

 Meinsma, A.L, Kristensen, S.W., Reijnierse, W.G., Smeets, I. & Cramer, J. (2023).
 Is everything quantum 'spooky and weird'?
 An exploration of popular communication about quantum science and technology in TEDx talks.
 Quantum Science and Technology 8 (3), A07. doi: 10.1088/2058-9565/acc968